mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 it looks for the DHCPv4 Message option within this message.
 If this option is not found or the DHCPv4-RESPONSE message is not well-formed, it MUST be discarded.
-If the DHCPv4 Message option is present, the 4o6RA MUST extract the DHCPv4 message and forward the encapsulated DHCPv4-response to the requesting DHCPv4 client, given that the encapsulated DHCPv4-response is correct and can be actually forwarded.
+If the DHCPv4 Message option is present, and correct, the 4o6RA MUST extract the DHCPv4 message and forward the encapsulated DHCPv4-response to the requesting DHCPv4 client, given that the encapsulated DHCPv4-response is correct and can be actually forwarded.